-This will ensure proper cooking as well as give you plenty of broth for your potatoes.
+This will ensure proper cooking and give you plenty of broth for your potatoes.

 You can get ham already pre-sliced or pre-cubed!

-This is how I do ham in meals year round without having to get all fancy.
+This is how I do ham in meals year-round without getting all fancy.

 Cover your slow cooker and heat on high for 2 hours.

-COOKING NOTE: If the liquid has burned off too much, you can add a little bit extra broth, it won’t change the meal.
+COOKING NOTE: If the liquid has burned off too much, you can add a little bit of extra broth; it won’t change the meal.
 That being said, the potatoes do not need to be completely submerged to cook.

-Once potatoes are tender, everything is done and ready to serve.
+Once the potatoes are tender, everything is done and ready to serve.